-We caught up with a number of healthcare professionals at Charles Sturt University (CSU) to explore the nature of these changes and how healthcare provision is responding to them.
+We caught up with a number of healthcare professionals at Charles Sturt University to explore the nature of these changes and how healthcare provision is responding to them.

-Meeting the needs of a changing demographic
+Meeting the needs of a changing population

 The demographic profile of Australia is changing like never before.
-Immigration is one factor, but arguably the biggest structural shift is the fact that Australia is, in terms of the people who live here, getting older.
+Immigration is one factor, but the biggest structural shift is that Australia is, in terms of the people who live here, getting older.
 It is predicted that people aged 65 and over will comprise 22 per cent of the population by 2057.

 Lifestyle and prevention

 Professor Megan Smith, Director of the Three Rivers University Department of Rural Health (UDRH) expects lifestyle choices to be an increasingly important trend in healthcare.
 Given the intricate confluence of economic, political and other factors that affect services, the idea of preventative healthcare is increasingly important for both patient quality of life and economic efficiency in the healthcare industry.

 “There is a change, with healthcare providers becoming partners with people in their care.
 I think will mean more emphasis on the preventative aspects of health.
 For example, advising people about exercise and nutrition and helping them be knowledgeable about their health and how to self-manage their health needs.